htrdr

 -l

 option setups the range of longwave into which the rendering is performed.
 In infrared rendering, each pixel stores the radiance per pixel and its associated brightness temperature.
-Spectral integration is done with respect to the Planck function for a reference temperature of 290 K. - The ground geometry can now have several materials whose data vary over the
+Spectral integration is done with respect to the Planck function for a reference temperature of 290 K. - The ground geometry can now have several materials whose data vary

-spectrum.
+over the spectrum.
 These materials are listed in a new

 htrdr-materials

-file where each materials is defined by a name and a file storing its spectral
+file where each materials is defined by a name and a file storing its

-data with respect to the
+spectral data with respect to the

 MruMtl

 fileformat.
-A material is mapped to a part of the OBJ geometry by using the
+A material is mapped to a part of the OBJ geometry by

 usemtl